Arrived is a real estate investment platform that offers access to rental property including single-family homes and vacation properties.

 In this Arrived review, you’ll learn:

-For investors seeking cash flow, Arrived has historically paid dividends in the range of 2.4% to 7.9% annually (based on 2022 Q3 financial reporting), with a 4.7% to 12.8% combined annual return when you include appreciation.
+For investors seeking cash flow, Arrived has historically paid dividends in the range of 2% to 9.9% annually (based on 2023 Q3 financial reporting), with single-family residential properties averaging 3.9% and vacation rentals averaging 4.4%.
 Aside from cash flow, investors can increase their returns if the property appreciates in value.
-The estimated timeline of each investment is five to seven years, and because the company has a limited investor base right now, getting out of an investment early isn’t guaranteed.
-If you have a well-diversified stock and bond portfolio and a long time horizon, Arrived Homes is worth a look as a source of extra diversification and income.
+The estimated timeline of each investment is five to seven years, with very limited liquidity options.
+If you have a well-diversified stock and bond portfolio and a long time horizon, Arrived is worth a look as a source of extra diversification and income.

 How Arrived Works